-- Applicants will be required to ensure that Trust-funded papers resulting from current or previous grants are compliant before formal notification of any funding renewals or new grants can be activated.
+- Applicants will be required to ensure that Trust-funded papers resulting from current or previous grants are compliant before formal notification of any funding renewals or new grants can be issued.

-- Researchers will not be permitted to include any non-compliant Wellcome-funded publications in any application submitted to the Trust, and such papers will be discounted from consideration of a researcher's track record.
+- Researchers will not be permitted to include any non-compliant Wellcome-funded publications in any application submitted to the Trust; such papers will be removed from the application and therefore discounted from consideration of a researcher's track record.

-Step 1: Check that the Wellcome Trust policy applies to the type of paper you plan to publish.
+Step 1: Check that the Wellcome Trust policy applies to the type of paper they plan to publish.

-Step 2: Check that your journal of choice has a publishing policy compliant with the Wellcome Trust grant conditions.
+Step 2: Check that their journal of choice has a publishing policy compliant with the Wellcome Trust grant conditions.